hlfcoding/hlf-dom-extensions/README.md

 jQuery extensions and plugins for quality UI.
 All modules have scoped debug flags, jQuery namespaces, and no-conflict support with jQuery.
 All modules have AMD-compatible versions, so you can pick and choose what to use.
-The only other hard dependencies is UnderscoreJS.
+The only other hard dependency is UnderscoreJS.
 RequireJS is suggested.
 Other dependencies (see Bower file) are for tests and demos.

 The [annotated source code][] is also available.